ibrahim-biner/CafeAnalytics/README.md

 * **The Challenge**: In a dense cafe environment, customers frequently pass in front of each other or behind furniture, causing the tracking algorithm to lose the original ID and assign a new one upon reappearance.
 * **Attempted Solution (Re-ID)**: We initially explored **BoT-SORT with Re-ID** (Appearance-based Re-identification) to match identities.
 However, Re-ID models proved computationally heavy and often failed due to similar clothing colors among different customers.
 * **Current Engineering Solution**: We moved to a "geometry and motion" first approach using **ByteTrack** with a high `track_buffer` (150 frames/5 seconds) to maintain identity through short occlusions.
 * **Advanced Stabilization**: We implemented a custom **Ghost ID Memory** and **Patience Mechanism**.
-If a track is lost, the system holds its state for 5 seconds and attempts to merge it with new detections based on spatial proximity (60 pixels) and velocity consistency.
+If a track is lost, the system holds its state for 5 seconds and attempts to merge it with new detections based on spatial proximity and velocity consistency.

 ### 2. Table-Height Occlusion and ROI Mapping
 * **The Challenge**: Standard bounding box centers or foot-point tracking became useless once a customer sat at a table, as their lower body disappeared from the camera's view.